pranav-sankhe/Modelling-the-fringing-effects-and-other-parasitic-effects-of-short-channel-hemts/README.md

 Basically, mosfet works on the charge build up by the mos capacitance.
 Whenever we talk about the mos capacitance we are referring to the capacitance between the body(semiconductor) and the gate electrode(metal).

-The conventional formulae of current and voltage realtion considers just the parallel capacitance.
+The conventional formulae of current and voltage relation considers just the parallel capacitance.
 When we go to nano scale the fringing of field lines which is ignored at normal dimensions, come to picture and significantly affect the performance of these devices.
 So the non-trivial part is to model this fringing effect.